 The broad range of its faculty allows the graduate program at Penn to offer students a wide range of opportunities for study.
-The core of our program is in the generative tradition; our strengths in that and other areas make us particularly attractive to students interested in the cross-fertilization that results from the confrontation of empirical and theoretical perspectives on language structure.
-By our close collaboration with other programs (especially IRCS, which provides a valuable institutional framework for interdisciplinary research in linguistics, computer science, and psychology) we promote an awareness of the broad view of language that interdisciplinary study induces.
-Despite the breadth of our program, however, students are offered and expected to master the methods and results of their chosen areas of concentration in linguistics as a prerequisite to fruitful engagement in dialogue with others, both within and outside the program.
+The core of our program is the formal generative tradition, but we encourage the cross-fertilization that results from the confrontation of empirical and theoretical perspectives on language structure.
+By our close collaboration with other programs (such as computer science and psychology) we promote an awareness of the broad view of language that interdisciplinary study induces.
+In addition to broad training, students are offered and expected to master the methods and results of their chosen areas of concentration in linguistics as a prerequisite to fruitful engagement in dialogue with others, both within and outside the program.

 Although the interests of our faculty and students cover virtually the entire field of linguistics, the graduate group functions as a unit.
 A number of our faculty work together on joint projects of shared interest, and students often develop their own research in conjunction with these projects.
 For example, a student may pursue an interest in the interaction of syntactic and semantic constraints on sentence form or in the discourse functions of a particular syntactic construction; or a student might study quantitatively the impact of sociolinguistic factors on language change or the interplay of grammar and drift in historical syntax.
 Since intellectual collaboration among us is the norm and the program is small in size, the active participation of a student in research with close attention from the faculty is possible from early on in his or her career.